What is a trader? Watch our video and find out! If you are the type that likes to read, don't worry, we will spell it out for you too.

 I say this because of how difficult and all-consuming it can be at times.
 And, it is one of the last professions that who you are, and your work ethic is reflected directly back on you in your equity curve.

-I can honestly say as I write this article that the one thing that determines whether I make money trading boils down to my ability to stick with my trading rules.
+I can honestly say as I write this article that the one thing that determines whether I make money trading boils down to my ability to stick with my trading plan and system.
 Throughout this article, I will walk you through the five questions you should ask yourself before deciding to take the plunge.

 What is a trader?
 Investopedia defines it as an individual who engages in the buying and selling of financial assets in any financial market, either for himself or on behalf of another person or institution.